codefellows-seattle-javascript-401n5/15-trees/README.md

   * **test/** -- directory for holding your programs unit and integration tests

 #### Testing
-  * write at least three test assertions for each method of the Stack and Queue List Data Structures
+  * write at least three test assertions for each method of the Tree Data Structure
   * organize your tests into appropriate describe/it blocks for test output readability

 ####  Documentation